 Bristol was the UK’s first cycling city, birthplace of the National Cycle Network and home to Sustrans, the UK’s sustainable transport charity.
 Hire a bike and explore the many routes around the city.

-You can pet the goats at St Werburghs City Farm, or visit the vibrant CREATE centre and its purpose-built Ecohome to explore environmental issues and get practical ideas for greener living.
+Pet the animals at one of the city’s farms, or visit the vibrant CREATE centre and its purpose-built Ecohome to explore environmental issues and get practical ideas for greener living.

 If you’re visiting the Avon Gorge, lookout for rare fauna and flora in a designated Site of Special Scientific Interest.
 The bones of Thecodontosaurus, also known as the Bristol Dinosaur, were discovered here in 1834.